Methodology

 Rachel Aliana

-7 min readJan 25, 2024
+6 min readJan 25, 2024

 Generated by DALL-E.

-Below is a heat map that displays the clusters of entrepreneurial activity uncovered from this research.
+The first part of this research was to find the entrepreneurial hubs on campus.
+To find these hubs I interviewed twenty-five self-reported entrepreneurs over the course of a year to understand where they studied, took meetings, had classes, and socialized.
+Based on these interviews I plotted a heat map that shows clusters of entrepreneurial activity.
 Red areas show where at least five people reported that they had conducted some activity related to entrepreneurship.
 The yellow regions are where over ten people reported that they had done some form of business-related activity.

 Map of entrepreneurial hubs on the University of Michigan campus.
 Generated by ArcGIS, 2017.

-The findings showed three major hubs of activity focused around the university’s School of Information, the Business School, and the School of Computer Science and Engineering.
+The findings showed three major hubs of entrepreneurial activity focused around the university’s School of Information, the Business School, and the School of Computer Science and Engineering.

-Brookings’ research pointed to Elfring and Hulsink’s idea of strong and weak ties as the primary theory that describes how a layer of spatial social networks impact founder success alongside physical proximity.
 Strong ties occur between people or firms with high levels of trust, often from previously working together.
 These close ties can help founders with joint problem solving and shared technical information.
 Strong ties often are developed within similar fields, and the shared information often includes useful workshops, industry-specific conferences, and industry-specific blogs (Katz, Wagner).

 Weak ties on the other hand occur between people or firms that have infrequent contact and work in different contexts or economic sectors.
 Weak ties provide access to new information, new contacts and business leads outside of existing networks (Katz, Wagner).

-While the theory of weak and strong ties was one way to understand the information that passed between people in these spaces, my interviews showed this theory alone was an overly simplistic explanation of how information played into founder success.
-What it missed was an understanding of evolution and structure.
-Evolution in terms of how founders slowly built their understanding of the entrepreneurship ecosystem.
-Structure in terms of how founders gathered, organized, and understood information in either effective or ineffective schemas.
-The strength or weakness of ties seemed to be one facet in a larger picture of how founders build mental maps and navigate through an entrepreneurship ecosystem.
+While the theory of weak and strong ties was one way to understand the information that passed between people in these spaces, my interviews showed this theory alone was an overly simplistic explanation of how information networks played into founder success.

 Biases, Limitations, and Further Exploration